lostechies/blog/_derekgreer/2011-04-11-effective-tests-a-test-first-example-part-3.md

 </pre>

 <p>
-While we&#8217;ve been working on our component, another team has been putting together a host application with a nice user interface.
-We&#8217;re now ready to hand our component over so it can be integrated into the rest of the application.
+While we've been working on our component, another team has been putting together a host application with a nice user interface.
+We're now ready to hand our component over so it can be integrated into the rest of the application.
 Afterward, the full application will be passed on to a Quality Assurance Team to receive some acceptance testing.
-Next time we&#8217;ll take a look at any issues that come out of the integration and QA testing processes.
+Next time we'll take a look at any issues that come out of the integration and QA testing processes.
 </p>